khelverskovp/GA-GNN/README.md

 ## Files

-- `GA_GNN`: Code for the models used in the main evaluation for each target.
+- `GA_GNN`: Code for the architectures used in the main evaluation.
 - `Datasets.py`: Dataset class for QM9 with atomic numbers, positions, and edge vectors.
 - `main.py`: Training and evaluation script.
 - `config.py`: Configuration file for model and training parameters.